How will I know when to buy a new car?

-“If your mechanic is spending more time with your car than you do, and your repair bills are close to new-car payments, it’s probably time to trade up,” according to Consumer Reports online in Tips for deciding if you need a new car.
+A good rule of thumb to use if you’re considering buying another vehicle is that “if your mechanic is spending more time with your car than you do, and your repair bills are close to new-car payments, it’s probably time to trade up,” according to Consumer Reports.

 The march of technology

-You also would have to think about all the technology advances that have occurred since you purchased your car if it’s anything like the U.S. average of 11.6 years old.
+You also would have to think about all the technology advances that have occurred since you purchased your car if it’s anything like the U.S. average of almost 12 years old.